VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter02.md

 ```

-#### add piece to window
+#### Add piece to window

-piece is not an independent element, it should conect with an ncs window, so
+Piece is not an independent element, it should connect with an NCS window, so
 you can do it as follow:

 - use `ncsCreateWindow` to create `NCSCTRL_CONTAINERCTRL` control.
 - use `setBody` to set piece to control.